-It was a machine to grace the eyes but would not have endeared itself to the typist, as the keys are rather springy and wobbly when typing and the platen with a line advance lever, surprisingly does not have a line-by-line clicking action if one needs to go back or forwards a line at a time.
+It was a machine to grace the eyes but would not have endeared itself to the typist, as the keys are rather springy and wobbly when typing.
+Also the line advance lever surprisingly does not have a line-by-line clicking action to go back or forwards a line at a time.
 To make matters worse, the shift keys for capitals and figures require a solid push to operate, not a good design for fast typing.
 However, what the Ford did have was visible writing, allowing one to see the typed words on the platen as soon as they were typed.
-It was not the first to do this but most contemporary typewriters were still blind writers, requiring one to lift the carriage to see the last lines typed.
+It was not the first to do this but most contemporary typewriters were still blind writers, requiring one to lift the carriage to see the last typed lines.

-The Ford typewriter broke new ground in being the first typewriter to use the new metal aluminum in its construction.
+The Ford typewriter broke ground in being the first typewriter to use the new metal aluminum in its construction.
 The Ford was sold in two versions, one with an all aluminum frame and carriage and the other with a cast iron, black enamelled frame and aluminum carriage as in this example.
 Both sport a beautiful grill.

 The Ford is a lateral thrust machine, with type bars spread out in a fan like configuration.
 When typing, the type bars move horizontally to strike the platen.